 An easy recipe for pomegranate orange scones.
 Absolutely delicious and perfect for breakfast or as an afternoon snack.

-Remember these and how I said it was my proudest moment in the kitchen.
-Well that lasted about a month and a half because these bad boys now claim that title.
+Remember these pumpkin chocolate chip scones and how I said it was my proudest moment in the kitchen.

 I think I saw someone combine cranberries and orange in something and thought, why not pomegranate?